 Sally said Sally got bored selling all Sally’s seashells by the seashore.

-This part of speech has its own question on the ACT called the pronoun-antecedent question, which we’ll cover later in this course!
+This part of speech has its own question type on the ACT called the pronoun-antecedent question, which we’ll cover later in this course!

 Sign up for free to take 40 quiz questions on this topic